rust-lang/rust-forge/src/how-to-start-contributing.md

   and you'll become a contributor! :)
 - Improving tests is also very valuable, as there is never enough of them.
 This can include also documenting existing tests or writing tests for already fixed issues that lack a proper test.
-- You can also help with improving issue trackers of our repositories, by helping with triaging issues or by reproducing old issues to find out whether they are still valid or not.
+- You can also help with improving issue trackers of our repositories, by helping with [triaging issues][issue-triage] or by reproducing old issues to find out whether they are still valid or not.
 - Or, if you like programming language discussions, you could participate in our [RFC process](https://github.com/rust-lang/rfcs).
 - You can also answer questions to help other Rust users, in the _Get Help!_ channels on the [Rust Discord